-The income effect looks at how the price change affects consumer income.
+This looks at how the price change affects consumer income.
 If price rises, it effectively cuts disposable income, and there will be lower demand for the good because of this fall in disposable income.

 - If the price of meat increases, then the higher price may encourage consumers to switch to alternative food sources, such as buying vegetables.

 - However, with the higher price of meat, it means that after buying some meat, they will have lower spare income.
 Therefore, consumers will buy less meat because of this income effect.